What is The Movement Standard?

 Somatics

-Developing awareness of how we exprience ourselves from the inside, sensitivity, breath, perception, and a deeper relationship with the body.
+Developing awareness of how we experience ourselves from the inside, sensitivity, breath, perception, and a deeper relationship with the body.